apache/pekko-http/docs/src/main/paradox/routing-dsl/source-streaming-support.md

 Firstly, we'll need to get some additional marshalling infrastructure set up, that is able to marshal to and from an Apache Pekko Streams @apidoc[Source[T, ?]].
-Here we'll use the `Jackson` helper class from `pekko-http-jackson` (a separate library that you should add as a dependency if you want to use Jackson with Apache Pekko HTTP).
+Here we'll use the `Jackson` helper class from `pekko-http-jackson` (a separate library that you should add as a dependency if you want to use Jackson v2.x with Apache Pekko HTTP).
+There is also `pekko-http-jackson3` if you prefer Jackson v3.x.

 First we enable JSON Streaming by making an implicit @apidoc[EntityStreamingSupport] instance available (Step 1).